• Skip to primary navigation

 Notes: Pancakes typically call for a leavening agent along with the eggs such as baking powder so no other ingredient is needed except for the egg substitute to achieve results.

-Try these incredible Easy Vegan Pancakes that use applesauce to replace eggs!
+Try these incredible Easy Vegan Pancakes that use applesauce to replace eggs or these Pink Beet Pancakes for some fun color!

 Egg Scrambles